dbddv01/GPT2Explorer/README.md

 My 2017 laptop pc delivers 32 words/s with the small model, XL model can run on a 8Gb RAM recen laptop (altough it can take minutes to deliver outputs)
 Answer time can be quite different depending on your hardware performances.

-See help.txt with the GPT2Explorer.zip file for more detailed installations information and usage.
+See help.txt within this github or within the GPT2Explorer.zip file for more detailed installations information and usage.

 29.12.2020